What is the difference between PDM and PLM

 What is PLM?

-Product Lifecycle Management (PLM) provides a holistic approach to managing a product’s journey from inception to end-of-life.
+Product Life-cycle Management (PLM) provides a holistic approach to managing a product’s journey from inception to end-of-life.
 PLM systems address:

 • Concept and Ideation: Capturing initial ideas and requirements.